DHRI-Curriculum/Data-and-Ethics/sections/cleaned.md

 #### Uniformity
 Measurements must be uniform, in that the same unit of measure must be used in all relevant measurements.
 If one person's height is listed in meters and another in feet, one measurement must be converted.

+#### When do we stop cleaning?
+How do we know when our data is cleaned enough?
+What happens to the data that is removed?
+What are we choosing to say about our dataset as we prepare them for analysis?

 ## Analyzed

 Analysis can take many forms (just like the rest of this stuff!), but many techniques fall within a couple of categories: